-The present investigation is the part of National Network of Research and Development Programme on Karanj.
+The present investigation is part of the National Network of Research and Development Programme on Karanj.
 This experiment was carried out at Dusty Acre farm, Department of Forestry, JNKVV, Jabalpur.
 The study was conducted using a Randomized Block Design (RBD) with three replications, incorporating 22 different provenances as treatments.
 Each plot consisted of nine plants, arranged at a spacing of 5 m × 5 m.
 Altogether, 594 seedlings were established over an area measuring 14,850 square meters (equivalent to 1.4850 hectares).
 The provenances included in the trial were: T1 – Bandole-1, Seoni; T2 – Kosamghat, Jabalpur; T3 – Bahoripar, Bargi, Jabalpur; T4 – Kailwas, Barha, Jabalpur; T5 – TFRI, Gour River, Jabalpur; T6 – Kalpi Depot, Mandla; T7 – Cantt Area, Jabalpur; T8 – Bandole-2, Seoni; T9 – Maihar-I, Maihar; T10 – Bargi (JN-4), Jabalpur; T11 – Maihar-II, Maihar; T12 – Lalpur, Nagod Road, Satna; T13 – Nagod Road, Satna; T14 – 4th Mile, Mandla; T15 – Kushmeli Road, Amarwada, Chhindwara; T16 – TFRI Garden, Jabalpur; T17 – Lalpur-II, Nagod Road, Satna; T18 – Circular Road, Chhindwara; T19 – Jhighri, Katni; T20 – Khajurahoo Road, Panna; T21 – Krishi Vigyan Kendra, Seoni; and T22 – Nagod, Satna.

 Tree height was recorded by measuring from the ground level to the tip of the leading shoot using a 30-meter measuring tape.
 The diameter at breast height (DBH) was determined by measuring the tree’s circumference at 1.37 meters above the ground and converting it to DBH using the formula DBH = C/3.14.
 Basal diameter was measured by taking the circumference at 10 centimeters above ground level and converting it using the formula BD = C/3.14.
 Basal area was calculated using the expression 0.00007854 × (DBH)².
 The number of branches on each tree was counted, and the average per plot was determined.
 Pod size was assessed by measuring pod length and pod width with a Vernier caliper, and average values were recorded.
 Seed size was evaluated similarly, with seed length and seed width measured in millimeters using a Vernier caliper and their averages calculated.
 All recorded data were subjected to analysis of variance (ANOVA) appropriate for a Randomized Block Design to determine the significance of differences among provenances.
 Mean comparisons were performed using Duncan’s Multiple Range Test (DMRT) at a 5% significance level to identify superior and inferior provenances for each growth and yield parameter.
 (Panse and Sukhatme,1985).